-BAWAG Group's overall AML/CTF strategy is subject to at least an annual review and re-approval of the Management Board.
+BAWAG Group's overall AML/CFT strategy is subject to at least an annual review and re-approval of the Management Board.

-Comprehensive guidelines are summarized in the Anti Money Laundering and Sanctions Manual, and a control system is in place for the opening and monitoring of accounts and also for one-time transactions where mandatory identification duties apply.
-Furthermore, mandatory IT fields ensure that the required data is recorded for account opening processes and specific transactions (e.g. verification of origin for transactions, transactions requiring an ID to be shown).
+Comprehensive guidelines are summarized in the Anti-Money Laundering and Sanctions manual, and a control system is in place for the opening and monitoring of accounts and for one-time transactions where mandatory identification duties apply.
+Furthermore, mandatory IT fields ensure that the required data is recorded for account opening processes and specific transactions (e.g. verification of source of wealth and/or funds, transactions requiring an ID to be shown).

 Additionally, the AML Officer has established a monthly internal control system, which checks compliance of sample sets with the internal account opening and transaction policies.
-Any errors are redirected for correction, retraining or to take other effective measures to the person in charge.
+Any errors are redirected for correction, retraining or imply other effective measures to the person in charge.

-In addition to the comprehensive Bank risk analysis that undergoes an evaluation once a year, BAWAG Group regularly analyzes suspicious cases for new behavior patterns, which may lead to software updates or other specific actions.
+In addition to the comprehensive Bank risk analysis that undergoes an evaluation once a year, BAWAG Group regularly analyzes suspicious cases for new behavior patterns, which lead to software updates or other specific actions.